The Racial Justice Team

 Messiah has a very active Racial Justice Team which is involved in MOSES (Madison Organizing in Strength, Equality and Solidarity) whose mission is to promote criminal justice reform.

-The group is also involved in the South Central Synod of the ELCA Racial Justice programs.
+The group is also involved in the South-Central Synod of the ELCA Racial Equity programs.

 They offer book studies on racial justice topics and offer a lending library of racial justice books so members can read about issues of systemic racism.